 We have about 3200 lavender plants with roughly 1.2 million lavender stems!
 The fields are amazing and the views from our hilltop farm are spectacular.
 Come enjoy a walk amongst the flowers and cut some lavender to take home with you.
 This is a great destination event with a beautiful drive.

 Bring your own clippers or borrow a set of ours and head into the fields on a search for the perfect stems.
-You’ll get to cut flowers from all over the fields and take home about 400 stems which is enough to make a big beautiful fresh bouquet to display in a vase.
-Later you can divide the stems into smaller bunches that can be dried and enjoyed for a long time to come.
+You’ll get to cut flowers from all over the fields and take home enough lavender to make a big beautiful fresh bouquet to display in a vase.
+Later you can dry your lavender and enjoy it for a long time to come.
 Additional bunches may be purchased separately.

 • No Reservations Needed